cpvrlab/SLProject4/apps/app_demo_webgpu/README.md

 WebGPU follows a stateless design as opposed to OpenGL, where much state has to be set globally before making a draw call.
 To use WebGPU, we create objects with a call to wgpu*Create*.
-This function generally takes the parent object as a parameter and a WGPU*Descriptor that contains the specification for the object.
+This function generally takes the parent object as a parameter and a WGPUDescriptor that contains the specification for the object.
 The returned object is released after usage with a call to wgpuRelease*.
 An object can have a label that is used when reporting errors.
 We can now call functions on the object to interact with them.